 In this sense, the course intends to present the methodologies that allow the integrated assessment of risk and resilience.
 In particular, the course intends to offer adequate technical-scientific knowledge on advanced risk and resilience assessment methods and provide the most recent methodological tools for their rigorous treatment.

 Lectures will be held in English.
 All participants will receive a complete set of the presentation slides with specific examples and case studies, selected reference lists and resources in electronic format.
 The first part of the course is devoted to the presentation of the classical Monte Carlo simulation methods for risk and resilience assessment and management, and advanced concepts on uncertainty (probabilistic, fuzzy, interval) and sensitivity analysis (variance- and distribution-based).
 In the second part of the course, advanced methods for risk and resilience assessment will be illustrated, including Bayesian Networks and Dynamic Bayesian Networks, Artificial intelligence and Evolutionary algorithms, complex systems and Human factors modelling.
 Hands-on sessions provide the participants with the opportunity of directly applying the methods to practical case studies (some of these will be held using MATLAB).
 Finally, in the last part of the course, participants will also be given the opportunity to discuss their experience and technical problems, related to methods and applications.

-Monte Carlo simulation and Bayesian Networks (basic, multi-state and dynamic) for risk and resilience assessment and management; Uncertainty and sensitivity analysis, and Human factors in risk and resilience assessment and management; Resilience optimization; Artificial intelligence for risk and resilience assessment and management.
+Monte Carlo simulation and Bayesian Networks (basic, multi-state and dynamic) for risk and resilience assessment and management; Uncertainty and sensitivity analysis; Resilience optimization; Artificial intelligence for risk and resilience assessment and management.